TANGO-Project/energy-modeller/README.md

 energy.modeller.filter.isHost = true
 ```

-This includes specifying the database username and password for the energy modeller to connect to directly interface with the Zabbix database.
-This includes information such as the connection URL, the driver to use, the username and password to use.
+This includes specifying the database username and password for the energy modeller to connect to directly with the Zabbix database.
+This also includes information such as the connection URL, the driver to use, the username and password to use.

-filter.properties
+#### filter.properties

 This settings file is used in conjunction with the ZabbixDataSourceAdaptor and the ascetic-zabbix-api.properties configuration file.
 This settings file has two properties; the first indicates a string that is at the start of a host/vms name to be searched for.
 The second parameter indicates that if this string is found that it is a host or virtual machine (VM).
 True if a host false if a VM.
 The following is an example of the defaults that are written to disk in the event the file is not found.